-My honors have included research fellowships from Smith College and the ONE Archives Foundation (2019), the University of Nevada, Reno’s Mousel-Feltner Award for Excellence in Research (2017) and the Joan Heller-Diane Bernard Fellowship from the Center for LGBTQ Studies at the City University of New York (2014).
+I serve as Chair of the Department of Gender, Race, and Identity (GRI), and as Associate Professor in GRI and in the Department of History.
+My recent honors have included research fellowships from Smith College (2019) and the ONE Archives Foundation (2019); the University’s Mousel-Feltner Award for Excellence in Research (2017); and the Joan Heller-Diane Bernard Fellowship from the Center for LGBTQ Studies at the City University of New York (2014).

 - United States history, 1945-present